ConorWilliams/libfork/docs/benchmarks/benchmarks/fold.md

 ## Scaling

-Fold is a regular bulk-parallel workload.
+Fold is a regular bulk-parallel workload, and the libfork implementation is also naturally divide and conquer: split the range, reduce subranges, and combine partial sums.
 Each chunk performs the same operation over a contiguous range, then the partial sums are combined in a small reduction tree.

 Scaling is mostly limited by memory bandwidth for memory-backed input and by task overhead when the chunk size is too small.
 The lazy variant shifts the cost toward value generation and iterator/projection overhead.

+Fold is the reduction counterpart to [scan](scan.md): fold produces one value, while scan produces every prefix value.

 ## Benchmark sizes